pirog/kalabox-app-examples/README.md

 }
 ```

-So if we wanted to connect to mariadb for our pressflow app we would just do something like this using your favorite mysql client use
+So if we wanted to connect to mariadb for our backdrop app we would just do something like this using your favorite mysql client use

   host: backdrop.kbox
   port: 49153